VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

-SUNY Oswego (the “College”) and the College student seeking to reside in college housing (“Student”) enter into this Housing and Dining License (also referred to as “License” or “license”).
+SUNY Oswego (the “University”) and the University student seeking to reside in University housing (“Student”) enter into this Housing and Dining License (also referred to as “License” or “license”).
 The Student is responsible for fulfilling all obligations under this Housing and Dining License, including all financial obligations, for the entire License Period (defined below).
 There is no application fee required.

 No Modifications